-Warsaw, Poland – A year after Paweł Pawlikowski’s Cold War, Jan Komasa’s Corpus Christi, known in Polish as Boże Ciało, has been nominated for an Academy Award in the category of Best International Feature.
+Warsaw, Poland – A year after Paweł Pawlikowski’s Cold War, Jan Komasa’s Corpus Christi, known in Polish as Boże Ciało, has been nominated for an Oscar in the category of Best International Feature.

 The Polish production about a young man pretending to be a priest in a small village in southern Poland will compete against Les Misérables (France), Pain and Glory (Spain), Parasite (South Korea) and Honeyland (North Macedonia).
 The winner will be announced during the Academy Awards ceremony on 9 February.